 Every website needs a contact form.
 So the free version of WPForms is great when you’re getting started.

 As your business or nonprofit grows, you’ll likely want to do more with your forms.
 That’s when upgrading to a paid license makes sense.

 The paid version of WPForms is the best online form builder because it lets you grow your business in lots of new ways.

 You can build forms to:

-- Increase sales – Collect payments securely with Stripe, PayPal, and Authorize.Net to get more income streams from your website.
+- Increase sales: Collect payments securely with Stripe, PayPal, Square, and Authorize.Net to get more income streams from your website.

-- Build marketing campaigns – Send form entries to services like Mailchimp, AWeber, Mautic, and Drip.
+- Build marketing campaigns: Send form entries to services like Mailchimp, AWeber, Mautic, MailerLite, Drip, and more.

 - Get feedback: Create surveys and polls to understand what your customers think and serve them better.

 - Convert more leads: Get leads from abandoned forms and easily embed your forms in distraction-free landing pages.

-If any of these things would help your business or nonprofit to grow, that’s a good sign that a paid subscription to WPForms is worth it.
+If any of these functionalities would help your business or nonprofit to grow, that’s a good sign that a paid subscription to WPForms is worth it.

-We know you have tons of choice.
+We know you have tons of choices.
 So we’ve worked hard to make sure that WPForms is easy and powerful.
 The form builder is the most important part of that.

 How the WPForms Editor Works